-An innovative and flexible communication solution, digital signage relies on a technical jargon that is difficult for uninitiated entrepreneurs to understand.
-Cenareo offers you a glossary of digital signage terms, with an alphabetical list of the most important ones to know.
+An innovative and flexible communication solution, dynamic signage is based on a Technical jargon difficult to understand for uninitiated entrepreneurs.
+Cenareo offers you a digital signage glossary, with a alphabetical list essential terms you need to know.

-Digital signage allows you to create, plan and broadcast multimedia content (videos, images, text, interactive multimedia content, etc.) remotely and in real time on one or more screens.
-To deploy a digital signage communication solution, you need dedicated software, a screen and a player that transmits content to the screen.
-The term "digital signage" is sometimes used.
+Digital signage makes it possible to create, plan and broadcast multimedia content (videos, images, texts, interactive multimedia content, etc.) remotely and in real time on one or more screens.
+To deploy a solution of digital signage communication, you need dedicated software, a screen and a player that transmits the content to the screen.
+The English term “digital signage” is sometimes used.

 Synonym: digital signage